Verified-Intelligence/alpha-beta-CROWN/README.md

 Installation and Setup
 ----------------------

-α,β-CROWN is tested on Python 3.11 and PyTorch 2.2.1 (lower versions, including Python 3.7 and PyTorch 1.11, may also work).
-It can be installed easily into a conda environment.
+α,β-CROWN is tested on Python 3.11 and PyTorch 2.3.1 (recent versions may also work).
+It can be installed
+easily into a conda environment.
 If you don't have conda, you can install [miniconda](https://docs.conda.io/en/latest/miniconda.html).